BIGCAT-COVID19/ProteomicsAnalysis/README.md

-    Data folder contains proteomics data, wikipathways and COVID19 Disease Map GMT files that are needed for the analysis "MultiOrganProteomicFunction.R" contains custom-made functions that needed for the analysis "WilcoxonAnalysisScript.R" is the master script for the analysis
+    Data folder contains proteomics data, wikipathways and COVID19 Disease Map GMT files that are needed for the analysis "MultiOrganProteomicFunction.R" contains custom-made functions that needed for the analysis "WilcoxonTissueAnalysis.R" is the master script for the analysis

 # How to run: